To learn more about knee tendon injuries, please read this article: Tendons in the Knee.

-Surgery to repair the patellar tendon involves reattaching the tendon that was torn either suturing the two torn ends together or using a different structure to bridge the gap.
-Following surgery it is very important to limit how far the knee is bent to allow for healing.
-Gradually over time this will be increased to allow the new surgically repaired tendon to safely lengthen.
-Here are a few things to keep in mind following a patellar tendon rupture:
+Surgery to repair the patellar tendon involves re-attaching the tendon that was torn by either suturing the two torn ends together or using a different structure to bridge the gap.
+Following surgery, it is essential to limit how far the knee is bent to heal.
+Gradually this will be increased to allow the new surgically repaired tendon to lengthen safely.
+Here are a few things to keep in mind with patellar tendon rupture recovery:

 Not everyone that has this injury is an athlete and may not be looking to get back to sports activities.
 For those people not returning to sports activities, here are some functional things to think about.

-Recovery is a lengthy process following this surgery because of the time required for the tendon to heal.
+Quick answer, recovery from a patellar tendon rupture is a lengthy process following this surgery because of the tendon's time to heal.
 Patience and hard work will pay off during your road to recovery.
 Your rehab team from JOI will be with you each step of the way to ensure you properly recover and regain your strength and mobility.